Divorce Attorneys in Minnesota

 The issue of alimony is rather complex.
 Generally speaking, if one spouse has made a career sacrifice of some sort for the sake of the other, or the children, they may be entitled to financial support following the divorce.
 Spousal maintenance may be awarded on either a temporary, or permanent basis, so long as there is a “need,” and an “ability to pay.”

 Finally, there are two ways that a fee award may come about as part of a divorce.
 The first basis involves a claim made for bad-faith conduct of the other party.
 The second involves a need-based claim.

 All of the foregoing topics are discussed much more extensively throughout our site.
 If you have questions or need more information, our experienced divorce attorneys in Minnesota are ready to assist you during this difficult time.

 Are you facing a divorce?
 Not sure where to start?
 Brown Law’s divorce attorneys in Minnesota have represented thousands of clients since 1998.
 We handle cases throughout Minneapolis and greater Minnesota.
-We offer a free consultation.
-Call 763-323-6555, or complete our free online case evaluation form.
+Call 763-323-6555, or complete our online case evaluation form.